 Mysurvey does give you rewards, and if you work at it long enough, you will have a pretty big range of gift card options to choose from.
 So that is another good thing.
 It is a pretty respected survey site, so you won’t have to worry about getting scammed or anything like that.

 Mysurvey may not be the best option out there for surveys, but it is certainly legitimate.

 Now, with that being said, I'm going to take a minute to talk about the downsides.

 Firstly, I didn’t really like how much ‘pre-work’ work I had to do to even get going with surveys that paid me with this service.
 The registration process wasn’t too bad, but then you are expected to take like five introductory surveys… and that’s a lot of free time!

 Then, you are not guaranteed that you are going to get surveys, which is also a bit of a downside.
 And then, to top it all off, it seems as though this ‘glitch’ keeps you from accessing your points right away as well.

 I am not sure what to make of it all—other than to say that all of these downsides really curb my interest.
 It is also true that you have to do a LOT of survey-taking to really make anything—so that’s another downside.

 This one just didn’t really feel like it was worth the time, to me.
 I feel that there are better survey services out there, and I will probably keep trying to find a better one.

-There are worse sites out there for surveys… but with that being said, Mysurvey just didn’t impress me enough to compel me to come back.
+There are worse sites out there for surveys (some of my least favorites include the CVS Advisor Panel, Univox, SpiderMetrix and Nielsen Scarborough)… but with that being said, Mysurvey just didn’t impress me enough to compel me to come back.